 Instagram introduced Business Profiles in 2016.
-Since then many businesses have chosen to switch their Instagram accounts from a personal profile to a business profile.
+Since then, many businesses have switched their Instagram accounts from a personal profile to a business profile.

-There has been some resistance to making the change though.
-Many businesses have noticed the lower organic reach of their Facebook pages compared to personal Facebook profiles.
+There was some resistance to making the change, though.
+Many businesses noticed the lower organic reach of their Facebook pages compared to personal Facebook profiles.
 They were worried that the same would happen with Instagram.
-In practice, however, there does not appear to be as much stigma attached to an Instagram Business Profile than there is to a Facebook Business Page.
+However, there does not appear to be as much stigma attached to an Instagram Business Profile as there is to a Facebook Business Page in practice.
 If you continue to share quality material through your Instagram Account, you are unlikely to see much if any reduction in organic reach.

-This doesn’t mean that you should avoid having a Facebook Page for your business, however, as operating a Facebook page is a requirement for being able to convert to an Instagram Business Profile.
+This doesn't mean that you should avoid having a Facebook Page for your business, however, as operating a Facebook page is a requirement for converting to an Instagram Business Profile.

 You will lose two features when you convert to a business profile, however: